-Your child's school will request that you provide contact information, such as your phone number and email address, for the school to communicate items specific to your child, your child's school, or the district.
-If you consent to receive such information through a landline or wireless phone, please ensure that you notify the school's administration office immediately upon a change in your phone number.
-The district or school may generate automated or prerecorded messages, text messages, or real-time phone or email communications that are closely related the school's mission, so prompt notification of any change in contact information will be crucial to maintain timely communication with you.
-Standard messaging rates of your phone carrier may apply.
+Your child's school will request that you provide contact information for the school to send information specific to your child, your child's school, or the district.
+If you provide a phone number for this purpose, please notify the school's administration office immediately if your number changes.

+The district or school may generate automated or pre-recorded messages, text messages, or real-time phone or email communications that are closely related to the school's mission, so prompt notification of any change in contact information will be crucial.

+Standard messaging rates of your wireless phone carrier may apply.

 If you have specific requests or needs related to how the district contacts you, please contact your child's principal.
-[See Safety on page 70 for information regarding contact with parents during an emergency.]
+[See Safety on page 78 for information regarding contact with parents during an emergency.]